Last updated on November 16th, 2025 at 11:32 am

 Underwater scenes for the television series “Sea Hunt” were also filmed at Marineland, followed by a Benji television movie in which the canine star scuba dived with a large glass dome over his head, a first.
 During these glory years, the attraction often drew more than 300,000 visitors annually.
 Celebrities of the time, Ernest Hemingway and Marjorie Kinnan Rawlings among them, visited the attraction’s Moby Dick Lounge.

-Marineland’s pioneering success led to an expansion of the concept, the first being the Miami Seaquarium, opened in 1955.
-The new rival lured away several key dolphin trainers who eventually created the world’s best known dolphin—Flipper.
+Marineland’s pioneering success led to an expansion of the concept, the first being the Miami Seaquarium (which opened in 1955 and just closed in October 2025.)
+Seaquarium lured away several key dolphin trainers who eventually created the world’s best known dolphin—Flipper.
 Flippy had difficulty competing with a television star.

 Still, Marineland persevered and remained one of Florida’s top attractions during the 1960s and into the 70s.
 Because the surrounding town was called Marineland, Marine Studios was changed to Marineland in 1961 so it would be on all the maps.